Household_waste_banner.jpg

 3. Turn to the freezer

 Freezing your food is a great way to make it last longer and reduce household food waste.
 Cooked too much pasta?
 Bought too much bread?
-No worries, just put them in the freezer and bring them back when you’re in the mood for a quick, hassle-free meal!
-Some other foods that can be easily frozen include yoghurt, meat, fish, eggs, baked goods, stocks, and cooked leftovers.2 Products that come with an expiry date should be frozen before they expire.3
+No worries, just put them in the freezer and bring them back when you’re ready for a quick, hassle-free meal!
+Some other foods that can be easily frozen include yoghurt, meat, fish, eggs, baked goods, stocks, and cooked leftovers.2 Products with an expiry date should be frozen before they expire.3

 Tip: Dividing large portions of food into smaller ones makes it easier to freeze them.
 This way, you can thaw the quantity you need without having to thaw and refreeze the whole batch.